Diabetes Myths and Facts

 Myth 2: People with diabetes need to avoid carbs

 Most foods that we eat contain carbs, even milk and fruits, so you need not avoid it.
 Diabetics can include carbs in their diet, but the key here is to choose the right food in the right quantity.
-Choose food with low glycaemic index (GI) like whole grain bread, oatmeal, most fruits, non-starchy vegetables, carrots, etc.; and foods that are rich in fiber they give you a feeling of fullness without adding calories or raising your blood glucose levels.
-You can get fiber from oats, oat bran, linseeds, barley, fruit (like apples, oranges, blue berries) and vegetables (like cucumbers, carrots, celery), nuts, beans, pulses, soya, and lentils.
+Choose foods with low glycaemic index (GI) like whole grain bread, oatmeal, most fruits, non-starchy vegetables, carrots, etc.; and foods that are rich in fiber giving you a feeling of fullness without adding calories or raising your blood glucose levels.
+You can get fiber from oats, oat bran, linseeds, barley, fruit (like apples, oranges, blueberries) and vegetables (like cucumbers, carrots, celery), nuts, beans, pulses, soya, and lentils.
 You can add ActiFiber to your meals as it is a fiber nutrition.
 If at all you want to include starchy foods (high GI foods) like potato, yams, and bread, you can do so as part of your healthy meal plan with the help of a good dietician.

 Myth 3: Diabetics need special diabetes food

 No, diabetics do not need special food tagged as ‘Diabetics Food’.
 Diabetics, like any other person, need a healthy meal that is rich in complex carbs, fiber, fats, proteins and essential vitamins and minerals.
 The choice and quantity of food is important here.